 RS: To be honest, I don’t think I would have been selected had I sat for the placements as most companies that came weren’t looking for people with my skills in robotics or computer vision which was the area I had maximum experience in.
 Moreover, I do not have an in-depth theoretical knowledge or advanced concepts of programming like most people in my batch.
-My codes mostly consist of for loops and while loops that are enough to get my job done.
-Frankly, I have never even tried to get beyond that.
 Although repeating the dreary task of memorizing words day after day was frustrating, I did not give up.
 GRE was the only option left for me and this was one of the reasons that kept me going despite the gruesome preparation procedures.

 MM: Many people are of the view that saturation has come in the IT sector.
 What according to you is the prospectus of the Computer Science Department?
 What are the various career options for the students of the department?

 RS: Yes, it is true that saturation has come to some extent but nowadays, most of the jobs are trying to automate things.
 One of my seniors once told me that, you are either at the automating end or the automated end.
 If you are at the automating end then, you have a secure job but if you are at the end which can easily be automated then there’s a chance that somebody will create a device or write a piece of code that will replace thousands of people thus rendering them jobless.